Feyerabend/vm/basal0/TINY.md

 There is an article detailing on how Microsoft BASIC works and even source code from 1978: https://www.pagetable.com/?p=774.
 Also some code can be found at: https://github.com/mist64/msbasic.
-As timed progressed certain companies got the source code from Microsoft directly, and adopted it to specific computers themselves.
+As time progress certain companies got the source code from Microsoft directly, and adopted it to specific computers themselves.

 To avoid problems with the mentioned piracy, a hidden message